Injury & Wound Treatment For Dogs And Cats

 We also recommend spraying your horse down with liquid Corigem® after each workout as a preventative method to help alleviate rain rot and girth itch.
 Corigem® has also been found to be relaxing and soothing for muscle soreness as well as discourage flies and insects from the areas where applied.

 The power of Corigem® to help in the treatment of rain rot for horses works because Corigem® Animal Products uses only the highest quality of raw propolis available.
-Our facilities in Brazil supply propolis harvested from the hives of the African Killer Bees.
+Our facilities in Brazil supply propolis harvested from the hives of Brazilian honey bees.
 The healing properties of propolis come from a combination of resins and essential oils produced by bees to protect and sterilize the hive.
 These constituents interact with animal chemistry to soothe allergies and skin ailments, inhibit bacterial infection caused by burns, cuts, scrapes, and respiratory problems.
 Since fungus is ever present in the environment, reinfection during certain times of the year is common.
 If you have any questions or concerns regarding Rain Rot or fungal dermatitis in your equines, please contact us at anytime.

 Ringworm Treatment For Horses